kristian-lange-tw/JATOS_docs_v3/pages/jatos.js-Reference.md

 ~~* `jatos.groupSessionData` - Group session data shared in between members of the group (see also [Three Types of Session Data](Three-Types-of-Session-Data.html))~~

-As of version 3 the group session data can be access via the [`jatos.groupSession` functions](#accessing-the-group-session---jatosgroupsession).
+As of JATOS v3 the group session data can be access via the [`jatos.groupSession` functions](#functions-to-access-the-group-session).

 ### Other variables

 * `jatos.version` - Current version of the jatos.js library
-* `jatos.channelSendingTimeoutTime` - Time to wait for an answer after sending a message via a channel
+* `jatos.channelSendingTimeoutTime` - Time in ms to wait for an answer after sending a message via a channel.
+Set this variable if you want to change the default value.
-* `jatos.httpTimeout` - Time to wait for an answer of an HTTP request by jatos.js
+* `jatos.httpTimeout` - Time in ms to wait for an answer of an HTTP request by jatos.js.
+Set this variable if you want to change the default value.
+* `jatos.jQuery` - You can always use jatos.js own jQuery if you want to save some bandwidth